null

 Rose Sickness

 This is a mysterious complaint that affects newly planted roses in soil that has recently had roses growing in it before.
-A build-up of soil pests and depletion of trace elements are factors which may prevent a new rose succeeding.
+A build up of soil pests and depletion of trace elements are factors which may prevent a new rose succeeding.
 Digging out the old soil and replacing it with fresh soil from another part of the garden which hasn't grown roses for at least 10 years is strongly recommended.
 The addition of a root-enhancement compound which contains mycorrhizal fungi should help the young plant establish itself.
 We stock Rootgrow in various sizes which is ideal.

 All Products